imi-ms/rlign/README.md

 * `scale_method`: Selects the scaling method from options like 'resampling' or 'hrc'.
 This choice dictates the interval used for resampling the ECG signal, which can impact the quality of the processed signal.
+    Default is 'hrc'.

 * `remove_fails`: Determines the behavior when scaling is not possible.
 If set to True, the problematic ECG is excluded from the dataset.
 If False, the original, unscaled ECG signal is returned instead.
+Default is False.

 * `median_beat`: Calculates the median from a set of aligned beats and returns a single, representative beat.

 * `silent`: Disable all warnings.
+Default True.

 ## Citation
 Please use the following citation: